What Is People Management? Skills and Advice.

-- Building company culture and facilitating employees to enter and exit the workplace in a healthy state of mind each day.
+- Building company culture and helping employees to begin and end work in a healthy state of mind each day.

-People Managers follow five key components when curating workplace culture, ensuring organizations are built on a successful foundation that can be maintained for long-term success.
+People managers typically follow five key components when they build workplace culture, ensuring organizations are set up for success.

-3. Communication - Employees need to know that their voices will be heard in the moments when they feel like they must speak up.
-Managers who encourage open communication will allow employees to have a better perception of their place within the company and lead to problems being resolved as they arise rather than when they reach a tipping point.
+Employees need to know that their voices will be heard in the moments when they feel like they must speak up.
+Managers who encourage open communication allow employees to have a better perception of their place within the company and lead to problems being resolved as they arise rather than when they reach a tipping point.

-4. Collaboration - Positive work environments ensure that each employee’s output is paramount to the overall success of the organization.
-By fostering a spirit of collaboration between not just team members, but all sides of the business, employees can feel like they have had a role in more than just the success of their everyday tasks, making them more willing to participate into the future.
+Positive work environments ensure that each employee’s output is paramount to the overall success of the organization.
+By fostering a spirit of collaboration between not just team members, but all sides of the business, employees feel like they have had a role in more than just the success of their everyday tasks, making them more willing to participate into the future.

-Learning how to be a better manager is far from impossible, and by following a few basic principles, professionals across industries will be on their way to fostering more motivated, productive working environments where employees are eager to participate each day.
+Learning how to be a good manager is far from impossible, and by following a few basic principles, professionals will be on their way to fostering more motivated, productive working environments where employees are eager to participate each day.

-A crucial component of people management in any industry is the ability to both clearly communicate employee expectations and how they are expected to meet them, while also being able to internalize that employee’s concerns, apprehensions or struggles.
-People managers must learn to actively listen, maintaining eye-contact, giving verbal cues and asking questions to show that they are engaged with what the employee is attempting to connect with them about.
+A crucial component of people management in any industry is the ability to both clearly communicate employee expectations and how they are expected to meet them, while also being able to internalize that employee’s concerns, apprehensions and struggles.
+People managers must learn to actively listen, maintain eye-contact, give verbal cues and ask questions to show that they are engaged with the employee.
 Active listening, however, must be combined with genuine empathy, appreciation and actionable steps in these moments for employees to feel validated and respected in the workplace.

 Staying on top of routine tasks and emerging challenges, or alternatively constantly needing to catch-up and letting ongoing responsibilities slide to tackle emerging tasks, is something that will be recognized and resonate throughout a team.
 Great people managers actively look for ways to streamline processes, reduce clutter and accomplish tasks before they pile up while paying attention to employee workloads and making adjustments where they are needed.
 Employees should have access to the resources they need to stay organized from the moment they are onboarded.

-- Make physical and mental wellbeing a priority, both for managers and employees.
-Neither can be effective in their roles if they are struggling with their health.
+Making physical and mental wellbeing a priority for both managers and employees benefits the company as a whole.
+Employees and managers alike are more effective in their roles if they are supported with their health.

-- Hire employees from diverse backgrounds and ensure their specific needs are being met within the workplace.
-Having representation of all kinds leads to previously unseen insights, the ability to share unique experiences and a company culture where all members can learn from each other.
+Hiring employees from diverse backgrounds and ensuring their needs are being met within the workplace offers a host of benefits.
+Having representation of all kinds leads to the ability to share unique experiences and a company culture where all members can learn from each other.

-- Encourage feedback and keep developing new skills so employees are motivated to do the same.
+When managers encourage employees to give them feedback it creates an open line of communication.
+Managers should also continue developing new skills so employees are motivated to do the same.

-- Continually raise standards but don’t micro-manage.
+It’s important to continually raise standards and prioritize developing current employees over hiring someone new, but make sure you aren’t micromanaging employees.
 Company goals will transform and develop but an employee’s time should always be valued.